littlefs-project/littlefs/DESIGN.md

 If we work out the first couple of values in our summation, we find that CTZ maps to [A001511](https://oeis.org/A001511), and its partial summation maps to [A005187](https://oeis.org/A005187), and surprisingly, both of these sequences have relatively trivial equations!
-This leads us to the completely unintuitive property:
+This leads us to a rather unintuitive property:

 ![mindblown](https://latex.codecogs.com/svg.latex?%5Csum_i%5En%5Cleft%28%5Ctext%7Bctz%7D%28i%29&plus;1%5Cright%29%20%3D%202n-%5Ctext%7Bpopcount%7D%28n%29)